Chart Color Schemes

 Semaphore ranks among the oldest 10% of areas nationwide

-Semaphore's median age is 50, which is higher than Greater Adelaide's figure of 39 and significantly above the national norm of 38.
-The 55-64 age group makes up 21.0% of Semaphore's population, compared to Greater Adelaide, while the 25-34 cohort comprises only 9.4%.
-This concentration in the 55-64 age group is well above the national figure of 11.2%.
-Post-2021 Census data shows that the 75 to 84 age group has increased from 5.0% to 6.4% of Semaphore's population, while the 45 to 54 cohort has decreased from 17.4% to 15.3%.
-By 2041, Semaphore is expected to see significant shifts in its age composition.
-The 75 to 84 group is projected to grow by 61%, reaching 291 people from 180.
-Those aged 65 and above will comprise 75% of the projected population growth.
-Conversely, population declines are projected for the 35 to 44 and 25 to 34 age groups.
+Semaphore's median age is 50, which is higher than Greater Adelaide's figure of 39 and significantly greater than Australia's national norm of 38.
+The 55-64 age group constitutes a strong 21.0% of Semaphore's population, compared to Greater Adelaide's figure, while the 25-34 cohort is less prevalent at 9.4%.
+This concentration in the 55-64 bracket is well above the national average of 11.2%.
+Post-2021 Census data indicates that the 75 to 84 age group has grown from 5.0% to 6.4% of Semaphore's population, while the 45 to 54 cohort has declined from 17.4% to 15.3%.
+By 2041, Semaphore is projected to experience notable shifts in its age composition.
+Leading this demographic shift, the 75 to 84 group is expected to grow by 59%, reaching 290 people from an original count of 181.
+The aging population trend is evident, with those aged 65 and above comprising 76% of projected growth.
+Conversely, population declines are projected for the 25 to 34 and 35 to 44 age groups.